New "an error has occured while trying to open the database" dialog breaks basic flow

 Ideally, this dialog box should be shown only if connecting to the remote instance failed.
 Perhaps just not showing the dialog for "lock file contains a pid that seems to be alive in your system" would be OK too as it is most likely not an error case.

-#3 Updated by Matthieu Moy almost 3 years ago
+#3 Updated by Matthieu Moy over 3 years ago

 Actually, after testing, there's still a case where the behavior is suboptimal: when running

 darktable without argument.
 Previously, this was a no-op.
 Now, it shows the error dialog.
 Ideally, it would hint the window-manager from the running instance and exit in the instance just launched (i.e. what it does when there are files/directory on the command-line).